nategitub011/STARVIS/README.md

 Apologies if this README seems unorganized, as of the time im writing this ive litteraly been on github for a grand total of 1 and a half hours
 STARVIS is the project name.
 The AI's name is TARVIS, so when speaking to it, I call it TARVIS.
 It just feels better and rolls off the tounge better for me.
-Google Gemini was my best friend in this from ideas to naming to everything so thanks Gemini
+Google Gemini was my best friend in this from ideas to naming to everything so thanks Gemini Its the next day and i realized TARVIS is close to TARDIS so it might end up looking like that

 UNCONFIRMED / LATER ADDITIONS